marcloeb/rareskills/SecurityMonth/rsWeek 6 - Catch the Ether/CE_02_GuessTheRandomNumber.md

-# Catch the Ether 1: Guess THE number
+# Catch the Ether 2: Guess the SECRET number

 This is a series of Lottery Challenges showing flaws of guessing a random numbers, as well Token challenges in the last 3 challenges